On-site, Online, Streaming

 8. Family offices.

-9. Ancillary benefits and their usefulness in companies.
+9. Ancillary contributions and their usefulness in companies.

 10. Amendment of bylaws.

-11. Capital operations: capital increase and reduction, accordion operations, and reverse operations.
+11. Share capital operations: capital increases and reductions, accordion operations and reverse operations.

-13. Special shares and voting rights, and stock options.
+13. Special shares and interests, non-voting shares and stock options.

-14. Liability of partners, lifting the veil.
-Partners as de facto administrators and qualification of bankruptcy as culpable and personal liability of partners in bankruptcy.
+14. Liability of shareholders, piercing the corporate veil.
+Shareholders as de facto directors and classification of insolvency as culpable and insolvency liability of shareholders.

 15. Liability of directors towards the company.
-Liability of attorneys towards the company and the civil liability insurance for directors and executives.
+Liability of attorneys-in-fact towards the company and directors’ and officers’ liability insurance.

-16. Loans from partners/subordination.
-Participatory loans.
+16. Shareholder loans/subordination.
+Participating loans.
 Legal instruments equivalent to shares.
 Redeemable shares in closed companies, convertible bonds, warrants.

-17. Directors’ liability: liability for damages, debts, and bankruptcy.
+17. Directors’ liability: liability for damages, for debts and insolvency.

-18. Directors’ compensation: fiscal, labor, and commercial analysis.
+18. Directors’ remuneration: tax, labor and corporate analysis.

 20. Senior management contracts and types of executive hiring.

-22. Dissolution and liquidation of companies: legal causes, reactivation.
-Statutory causes.
+22. Dissolution and liquidation of companies: legal causes.
+Reactivation.
+Bylaw causes.
 Procedure.
 Judicial dissolution.
 Liquidation.
 Liquidation operations.
 Liquidators.
-Post-dissolution events.
+Events after extinction.

 23. Holding companies.